Skinamarink: Filming

 Skinamarink was shot over one week in August 2021 on a budget of $15,000, which was mostly crowdfunded.
 It was shot on digital video, with Jamie McRae serving as cinematographer, in Ball's childhood home in Edmonton.
 McRae shot on a Sony FX6 with Arri Ultra Prime lenses, and lit the film with whatever they had available on location, primarily a CRT television and small LED light.
 According to Ball, "Significant portions of the movie were literally just lit by the television."
 Due to the limited budget, the film was made using equipment sponsored by Alberta's Film and Video Arts Society.
 Ball stated, "Shooting a movie in the house you grew up in about two characters that are more or less you and your sister, I didn't have to try to make it more personalit just sort of happened.
 And then an added benefit was my mom had saved a bunch of childhood toys that we used in the movie, so it got even more personal."

 Skinamarink makes use of subtitles for certain lines of dialogue.
 Ball said, "The subtitles do originally appear in the script because I wanted to experiment with them.
 I've seen it quite a bit in analog horror on the internet.
 I thought it would be neat to play with scenes where we could hear people talking but it was so quiet we could only understand them with subtitles.
 And then when I got to editing there were certain scenes where, in retrospect, a scene is originally subtitled but the way they said something sounded good so we kept the audio.
 It was a fun little process."

 Influences and references

 Ball cited the work of filmmakers Chantal Akerman, Stan Brakhage, Maya Deren, Stanley Kubrick, and David Lynch as influences on Skinamarink.
 He also named the avant-garde film Wavelength (1967) and the slasher film Black Christmas (1974) as inspirations, saying, "Black Christmas has a lot of shots where there's just panning.
 I would refer to it when talking with my director of photography, who hadn't seen Black Christmas: 'This is my Black Christmas shot.

-The cartoons seen on the television in Skinamarink are in the public domain, including Somewhere in Dreamland (1936) and The Cobweb Hotel shorts, Balloon Land (1935), and Prest-O Change-O (1939).
+The following animated cartoon shorts seen on the television in Skinamarink are in the public domain, including Somewhere in Dreamland and The Cobweb Hotel (each from 1936), Balloon Land (1935), and Prest-O Change-O (1939).